hacksparrow/safe-eval/README.md

 `code` is the JavaScript code you want to execute.

-`context` is an object of methods and properties you want to access from `code`.
-They are available as global objects in `code`.
-Be careful about the obejcts you are passing to the context API, because they can completely defeat the purpose of `safe-eval`.
+`context` is an object of methods and properties, these methods and properties are interpreted as global objects in `code`.
+Be careful about the objects you are passing to the context API, because they can completely defeat the purpose of `safe-eval`.

 ### Examples